nextstrain/nextclade/docs/user/migration-v3.md

 This section lists breaking changes in Nextclade v3 compared to Nextclade v2, and describes potential migration paths.
 For more details about each change as well as about non-breaking changes, please read the [changelog](../../CHANGELOG.md).

+If you encounter problems during migration, or breaking changes not mentioned in this document, please report it to developers by [opening a new GitHub issue](https://github.com/nextstrain/nextclade/issues).

 Useful links:

 - [Nextclade Web v3](https://clades.nextstrain.org)